 ADOH contracts and monitors for compliance with annual performance relative to HOPWA requirements.
-On-site visits are conducted following contract award and program reports are required on an annual basis.
+On-site visits are conducted and program reports are required on an annual basis.
 Program reports are designed to capture client data, activities, and fiscal expenditures billed.
-At least twice a year each HOPWA grantee receives a monitoring visit and a written report with finding and corrective actions, if necessary.
+Annually each HOPWA grantee receives a monitoring visit and a written report with finding and corrective actions, if necessary.
 This visit also provides an opportunity for on-site programmatic technical assistance.
 Completion of corrective actions with specific timelines for completion are required and verified by the Department.